ICL-COAST/thalassa/doc/README.md

 *  `tspan`: time span of the integration, in days.
 *  `tstep`: output time step, in days.
 Note that the time step *does not* affect the integration accuracy.
 *  `mxstep`: maximum number of output steps.
 Users should not change this value apart from exceptional situations.
+*  `imcol`: 1 toggles the check for collision with the Moon, 0 disables it.
+Activating the check roughly doubles the CPU time needed to compute lunar perturbations, therefore activate the check only if necessary.

 ### Equations of motion
 The third section only contains the `eqs` flag, which selects the set of equations of motion to be integrated.
 The value of `eqs` corresponds to the following equations: